Answered By: Priscilla Coulter

 • Use a thesaurus to find synonyms.

-• If your topic is something you don't know enough about yet, it can be hard to think of synonyms or examples.
+• If your topic is something you don't know enough about yet, it can be hard to think of synonyms, examples or alternate phrasing.
 Find some background information on your topic to help jump-start your brainstorming!

 Look at an example:

-• Research question: "Does the use of social networking in online classes help students learn?"
+• Research question: "Does social media interaction in online classes help college students learn?"

 • Key concepts and keywords: